 Each platform below is subscription based, offering various tiers of service.
 Organizations can choose the level of service they need at a lower upfront investment, upgrading only as necessary.

 Best for: Simple map making, real-time collaboration, field data capture

 Mobile capable: Yes, iOS and Android apps available

-Summary: With OnePlace Field, create and share maps in minutes, map spreadsheets and other documents, collect data with ease, and store everything in one place.
+Summary: With OnePlace Field, you can create and share maps in minutes, map spreadsheets and other documents, collect data with ease, and store everything in one place.
 Unearth’s lightest, simplest solution boosts productivity with intuitive data capture and sharing on a dynamic, geospatial platform.
 Plus, offline mode, automatic syncing, and unlimited cloud storage ensures field work moves ahead without delay.

 Name: GIS Cloud